academe/omnipay-adyen/README.md

 channel, so at this point you do not know whether the capture will be successful.

-Once it is captured, if can be refunded in total or in part using the `$gateway->refund([...])` message, taking the same paramers as `capture`.
+Once it is captured, it can be refunded in total or in part using the `$gateway->refund([...])` message, taking the same paramers as `capture`.